Chael-BB/InnerCommand/README.md

 # InnerCommand

-This is the personal transformation app powered by React and Vercel.
+This is your full React + PWA app, ready to run on Vercel.

-Installable as a PWA.